nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The storage component is in charge of printing all patients' data into a file, and loading from it when the application restarts.
 This would ensure that patient data is not lost after exiting the application.

-To initialise this component, the `SortedMap<String, Patient>` from the Data class is passed during object creation.
+To initialize this component, the `SortedMap<String, Patient>` from the Data class is passed during object creation.
 This SortedMap<String, Patient> is the entire list of patients and their records.

 Then, we can call the `save(SortedMap<String, Patient> patientData)` method to save the SortedMap into a file whenever changes are made.